Micro-enterprise website - what to keep in mind?

 - What colors do you have in stock?
-And can you arrange a color that is not on your site?
-When will the size XXL be available?.
+And can you arrange a color that is not on your website?
+When will XXL be available?

-- Can I send you my T-shirt to be printed on?.
+- Can I send you my T-shirt for you to print on?.

 - What technique is used to create the print?.

 Therefore, it is better to describe once and for all what services you provide.
-All this is done in order, on the one hand, to save time, primarily for ourselves and our clients, and on the other hand, to provide users with information earlier, without forcing them to take an additional action (i.e. contact).
+All this is done in order, on the one hand, to save time, primarily for themselves and their clients, and on the other hand, to provide users with information earlier, without forcing them to take an additional action (i.e. contact).

-Of course, it is probably not possible to list all the questions in this way, since the questions and problems may vary, but it is certainly worth clarifying at least the main ones.
+Of course, it's probably not possible to list all the questions in this way, since the questions and problems can be different, but it's certainly worth clarifying at least the main ones.

-Our two texts above perfectly complement this point.
+Our two texts above complement this point perfectly.

-The term "white space" is used to describe the free space around various elements of a website.
+The term "white space" is used to describe white space around various website elements.

 A micro-enterprise website should be full of them.

-For a long time, web design trends have been moving towards greater usability, minimalism, and clear presentation of information.
-Contrary to these principles is the constriction of incompetently designed pages.
+For a long time, web design trends have been moving towards greater usability, minimalism, clear presentation of information.
+In contradiction with these principles is the tightness of incompetently designed pages.

-Free spaces allow the page to "breathe" and ensure that our eyes do not "fly" from place to place, but calmly direct their attention to what is important .
+White spaces allow the page to "breathe" and ensure that our eyes do not "fly" from place to place, but calmly direct their attention to what is important.

-In other words, just keep your company's website up-to-date in terms of usability.
+In other words, just keep your company website up to date with current trends in terms of usability.

 9. Start a blog

-There is not much chance that your micro-business will outperform the giants of the industry in Google search for very general phrases of one or two words.
+There's not much of a chance that your micro-business will outperform the industry giants in Google search for very generic one- or two-word phrases.

-Your competitors have managed to win over this time such a huge position and reputation that without the monstrous amounts you spend on SEO, you simply cannot beat them.
+Your competitors have managed to gain such a huge position and reputation during this time that without the monstrous amounts that you spend on SEO, you simply cannot overtake them.

 Yes, but you need to choose a different tactic.

 Your chance is to start blogging.
-However, this step won't be enough if it doesn't involve regularly adding extensive blog posts.
+However, this step won't be enough unless it entails regularly adding extensive blog posts.

-I don't know if you know, but the amount of content on a site matters to search engine bots.
+I don't know if you know, but the amount of content on a site matters to search engine robots.

 After a year of hard work, this will give you an astronomical (compared to the previous 3,000 words) figure of 55,000 words.

-If each blog post is about a specific, well-defined topic in your industry, it will give you long tail traffic.
-This means that your site will start to be found in the search engine by people who come to the site by typing not short and general keywords (since they are already taken by the giants of the industry), but more specific, long ones.
+If each such blog post is about a specific, well-articulated topic in your industry, it will give you traffic from the so-called long tail.
+This means that your site will be found in the search engine by people who come to the site by typing not short and general keywords (since they are already taken by the giants of the industry), but more specific, long ones.

-There is only one an additional condition - your micro-business site must be perfectly optimized for SEO, as well as all the blog posts you add.
+There is only one additional condition - your micro business website must be perfectly optimized for SEO, like all blog posts you add.

-If you stick to this principle (along with the regularity of adding articles and, of course, useful content in them), success sooner or later will come.
-Yes, you will wait months for it, but you will see that any posts in the statistics will grow.
+If you stick to this principle (along with the regularity of adding articles and, of course, useful content in them), success will come sooner or later.
+Yes, you will be waiting months for it, but you will see that any posts in the statistics will grow.

-Finally, there is the question of contact details and those associated with your company.
+Finally, there is the question of contact details and those who are associated with your company.

-If your company has no problem publishing in a prominent place:
+If your company has no problems with publishing in a conspicuous place:

 - TIN and REGON,